juanchel/lexi-sort/README.md

-This is my challenge 2: a function that sorts strings based on a lexicographical ordering.
+This is my deliverable for challenge 2: a function that sorts strings based on a lexicographical ordering.

 ### How to use
 ```python